Stormy start to Indian parliament's last session before election

 Chandan Mitra, a BJP upper house member, said parliament should not be rushed into passing bills without due scrutiny.

-“There is no obligation on the part of the opposition to allow Mr Rahul Gandhi to get his agenda pushed though,” Mitra told Reuters before the session opened.
+“There is no obligation on the part of the opposition to allow Mr Rahul Gandhi to get his agenda pushed though,” Mitra told Reuters.
 “The government is trying to end this term on a high, but we don’t want to give them an easy ride.”

 Also on the slate is a bill on reserving a bloc of parliamentary seats for women - reflecting the growing prominence of women’s issues after a series of sexual assaults.